gitMaksimAl/C_Sharp_Seminar/README.md

 Using functions, composite statement, work with integers, integer like string, and range of integer.

 ## Lesson 3
-Use coordinate axis, use Math module(power, rounding, )
+Use coordinate axis, use Math module(power, rounding), work with integers, work with 2d & 3d coordinates.